RFC: Swappable Signature Verification Protocol Spec

 - A piece of optional user identification information.
 For example, non-recoverable signature algorithm can leverage this place for inserting public key.

-- A piece of output information to match against with signature verification output.
+- A piece of identity information to match against with signature verification identity.
 Depending on different algorithm, this might be of any length or even missing: in the case of secp256k1 recoverable signature, this will be of 65 bytes long; in the case of non-recoverable signature, this will be missing.

 When executing, the lock script shall perform the following steps: